CrimeOwl AI logoCrimeOwl AI

 Lead #3

-Phet Loi Naovarath orchestrated a massive real estate fraud scheme from 2005 to 2007, defrauding FDIC-insured banks and members of the Laotian community in Nevada of over $10 million by using victims' identities to purchase and flip high-end Las Vegas properties.
-After pleading guilty and being sentenced to 33 months in federal prison, Naovarath fled Las Vegas in May 2012 before his scheduled reporting date, abandoning his wife and two children.
-The FBI seeks information on his whereabouts, as he may have traveled to Laos, Los Angeles, or other Nevada locations.
+Phet Loi Naovarath orchestrated a massive real estate fraud scheme from 2005 to 2007, defrauding FDIC-insured banks and members of Nevada's Laotian community of over $10 million by using victims' identities to purchase and flip high-end Las Vegas properties.
+Sentenced to 33 months in federal prison, Naovarath fled Las Vegas in May 2012 before reporting to serve his sentence, leaving behind his wife and two children.
+His current whereabouts remain unknown, though he may have fled to Laos, Los Angeles, or other Nevada locations, and investigators seek information on his escape and any assistance he received.

 Case